-1. Carefully peel the three pieces of EMI tape up and off the metal clutch cover.

-2. Remove the metal clutch cover.
+- 1. Carefully peel the EMI tape (located in the middle of this photo) up and off the metal EMI cover.
+Next, remove the EMI metal cover. - 2.
+Using a T10 torx screwdriver, remove the four clutch mounting screws.

-- 4. Stand up the unit and remove the four T10 clutch-to-stand mounting screws.
-Separate the clutch from the rear housing and the stand.

-3. Using a T10 torx screwdriver, remove the four clutch mounting screws.
+- 3. Stand up the unit and remove the four clutch-to-stand mounting screws. - 4.
+Using a T10 torx screwdriver, remove the four clutch-to-stand screws.
+Remove the clutch and cover from the stand.